 - Encourage your child to play games such as Clue, dominos, or chess

-- Buy a chemistry set and help your child with the experiments
+- Purchase a chemistry set for your child

 - Have your child practice calculating math problems in his/her head

-- Make math a part of your child’s life: while cooking teach him/her about fractions; when shopping how to balance a checkbook and when purchasing a home how to calculate loan rates, etc.
+- Make math a part of your child’s life: while cooking teach him/her about fractions; when shopping how to balance a checkbook, etc.

 How Logical/Mathematical Smarts Relate to Music and the Arts